 The Peninsula was always very dry and historically has much less rainfall than Canggu and Seminyak.
 Lack of water prevented the same kind of development as has been seen in those very busy areas.
 It was the relatively recent arrival of a mains water supply to the Bukit Peninsula which has now begun to attract shops and restaurants to open.
 The choice of restaurants now for eating out is fantastic!
 Tasteful boutique shops will satisfy any shopping urges you may have.

 Now, undoubtedly, Bingin Beach is the centre of Bali’s most happening area, yet as a no-though-road, it stays lovely and quiet.

 Bingin sits strategically, right in the centre of the 5 best surf breaks on the Peninsula; from north to south, Balangan, Dreamland, (Bingin), Impossibles, Padang Padang and Ulluwatu.
 But if you don’t surf, it’s ok!
-You can enjoy the stunning white sandy beaches and clear, swim and snorkel in turquoise waters, shop and eat great food.
+You can enjoy the stunning white sandy beaches, swim and snorkel in turquoise waters, shop and just eat great food.

 Bingin’s location is just 30 minutes south of Denpasar’s airport.

 An airport taxi, Grab or Uber can bring you to Swell (or another hotel in the area).

 Taxis are decent value; it should cost you around 250.000 rupiah (that’s the equivalent of $25 AUD, $15 USD or €14 Euros) to get from DPS airport to Bingin.

 Bingin Beach is a really great base to explore the many beaches and attractions on the Bukit.